microsoft/RD-Agent/rdagent/scenarios/rl/autorl_bench/benchmarks/deepsearchqa/description.md

 Thought: I have enough information.
 Action: answer[Country A, Country B]

-## 评测指标
+## Evaluation indicators
-- 答案由 LLM Judge 打分（推荐 gemini-2.5-flash）
+- Answers are scored by LLM Judge (recommended gemini-2.5-flash)
-- Set Answer 需包含 gold 中的所有项目
+- Set Answer must contain all items in gold
-- 最终分数 = 正确数 / 总题数 × 100
+- Final score = number of correct answers / total number of questions × 100

-## 搜索后端配置
+## Search backend configuration
-- 默认使用 `duckduckgo-search` 包（无需配置，但可能有频率限制）
+- Uses `duckduckgo-search` package by default (no configuration required, but there may be frequency limits)
-- 推荐配置 `SERPAPI_KEY` 环境变量以获得更稳定的搜索结果
+- It is recommended to configure the `SERPAPI_KEY` environment variable for more stable search results